Self-Reporting to the Authorities and Other Disclosure Obligations: The US Perspective

 Compared with the Pilot Program, the Corporate Enforcement Policy enhances the benefits available to a company that satisfies all the requirements for voluntary self-disclosure, co-operation and remediation.
 Under both programmes, companies that fully co-operate with DOJ investigations and implement appropriate remediation in FCPA matters, but that do not voluntarily self-disclose, will be eligible for limited credit, at most a 25 per cent reduction off the bottom of the Sentencing Guidelines fine range.
 However, when a company has voluntarily self-disclosed, fully co-operated with the DOJ, and has timely and appropriately remediated, the Corporate Enforcement Policy creates a rebuttable presumption, which may be overcome by ‘aggravated circumstances’ related to the nature and seriousness of the offence, that the DOJ will grant a declination.
 In contrast, the Pilot Program provided that the DOJ would ‘consider’ a declination for companies that met these requirements.
 Under the Corporate Enforcement Policy, if the presumption is overcome and a criminal resolution is warranted, the DOJ will recommend a 50 per cent reduction off the low end of the Sentencing Guidelines fine range and generally will not require the appointment of a monitor if the company has, at the time of resolution, implemented an effective compliance programme.

 The DOJ issued seven public declinations under the Pilot Program and continues to decline prosecution under the Corporate Enforcement Policy.
-Six declinations have been issued under the Corporate Enforcement Policy at the time of writing, with the most recent coming in February 2019, when the DOJ declined to prosecute Cognizant Technologies due to its voluntary self-disclosure, extensive co-operation and remediation, and disgorgement of US$19.37 million; and in September 2019 when it issued a declination – in part for its prompt, voluntary disclosure of the misconduct – to Quad/Graphics, which a week later agreed to disgorge approximately US$6.9 million of its ill-gotten gains to the SEC.
+Seven declinations have been issued under the Corporate Enforcement Policy at the time of writing, the most recent being in August 2020, when the DOJ declined to prosecute World Acceptance Corporation due to its voluntary self-disclosure, extensive co-operation and remediation, and disgorgement of US$17.8 million, and in September 2019, when it issued a declination – in part for its prompt, voluntary disclosure of the misconduct – to Quad/Graphics, which a week later agreed to disgorge approximately US$6.9 million of its ill-gotten gains to the SEC.